gatsbyjs/gatsby/docs/docs/sourcing-from-gentics-mesh.md

 ### Start Mesh

 Gentics Mesh is a self-hosted CMS.
-You can run it for example via [Docker](https://www.docker.com/):
+You can run it for example via [Docker](https://www.docker.com/), which you will need [installed](https://docs.docker.com/v17.09/engine/installation/) to run the following command, setting up a Gentics server in a container on your computer:

 ```shell
 docker run -p 8080:8080 -d gentics/mesh-demo